Jasmin1117/AOOPSRS/README.md

    <small>Figure 10: Viewing and Deleting Leave Request</small>

 5. **Employee Self-Service Portal:**
-- Description: Provides employees with a portal to manage personal information, record attendance, submit leave requests, and view payslips.
+- Description: Provides employees with access to update their personal details, record attendance for each workday, submit requests for leave, and view detailed payslip information.
+Additionally, the portal offers a secure option for employees to change their login passwords.
 - Use Case: Organizes requirements for employee self-service functionalities.
 - Mode of Operation: Includes processes for secure access and management of personal data.
 - User Class: Targets employees for accessing and managing personal information securely.